jhyang13/Python-Credit-Risk-Classification/README.md

 2. Clone the new repository to your computer.

-3. Inside your `credit-risk-classification` repository, create a folder titled "Credit_Risk."
+3. Inside the `credit-risk-classification` repository, create a folder titled "Credit_Risk."

 4. Inside the "Credit_Risk" folder, add the `credit_risk_classification.ipynb` and `lending_data.csv` files found in the "Starter_Code.zip" file.

-5. Push your changes to GitHub.
+5. Push the changes to GitHub.

 ### Instructions